earlfogel/food/README.md

 1 cup ground almonds (optional)<br/>

 Cream butter and sugar, then mix in eggs and vanilla.
-Add flour, salt, baking powder, chocolate chips and raisins, mixing until just blended.
+Add flour, salt, baking soda, chocolate chips and raisins, mixing until just blended.

 Spoon onto cookie sheets and bake at 375 F for 10-12 minutes.